 In October 2013, Microsoft released Windows 8.1, partly in response to some of the criticisms lobbed at Windows 8.
-Soon after, the company started pushing its enterprise customers to migrate from their antiquated Windows XP desktops to modern Windows 8.1 machines.
-Unfortunately, Microsoft provided no easy migration path from the old operating system to the new one, but the Windows 8.1 Upgrade Assistant may still be helpful.
+Soon after, the company started pushing its enterprise customers into a Windows XP upgrade to Windows 8.1 machines.
+Unfortunately, Microsoft provided no easy migration path from the old operating system to the new one, but the upgrade to Windows 8.1 may still be helpful through 8.1's Upgrade Assistant.

-Windows XP support ended in April 2014, leaving IT teams to face what they had hoped to put off indefinitely: the large-scale migration of their Windows XP workhorses to an OS that many would prefer to skip altogether.
+Windows XP support ended in April 2014, leaving IT teams to face what they had hoped to put off indefinitely: the large-scale Windows XP upgrade to an OS that many would prefer to skip altogether.

 Even if desktop administrators could make Windows 8 work on existing desktops, they still had to migrate user data and reinstall third-party programs, if they could get the legacy applications to run at all.
-With the XP deadline having come and gone, they now have little choice but to jump on the 8.1 bandwagon.
+With the XP deadline having come and gone, they now have little choice but to jump on the bandwagon in an upgrade to Windows 8.1.

 Most organizations will not want to face another migration so soon, but XP is no longer a viable option without third-party support.
 As a result, many companies have finally relented and are preparing to make the switch to Windows 8.1, despite the lack of a clear migration path and an even greater lack of enthusiasm.